-Trump just quadrupled down on his Russia rhetoric
+Trump isn't going quiet on Russia.
+He's getting louder.

 There's a lot going on in that sentence so let's unpack it a bit.

 First, "they."
-Trump is ostensibly referring to Democrats here.
+Trump is ostensibly referring to Democrats hdere.
 But, he means it in a wider sense too.
 "They" are the media, the establishment, the intellectuals -- all the people who tell people in Trump's crowd (and in his America) they don't matter.

 Second, the idea that "they" are "trying to cheat you out of the future and the future you want."
 Two of the most powerful sentiments in life (and in politics) are hope and grievance.
 And Trump is tapping into both of them.

 He alone understands the hopes and dreams of the audience, he suggests.
-But, those hopes and dream are being cheated away from them by people who mock them, scorn them and focus on all the wrong things -- like Russia.
+But, those hopes and dreams are being cheated away from them by people who mock them, scorn them and focus on all the wrong things -- like Russia.

 Logically, the argument doesn't make much sense.
 How is the federal probe into Russia's meddling in the 2016 election robbing people in West Virginia of their hopes and dreams, exactly?